UniprJRC/tdist-MCD/README.md

 1. Clone this repository: `git clone https://github.com/username/reponame.git`
 2. Navigate to the repository directory: `cd reponame`
 3. Install required R packages: `Rscript install_packages.R`
+4. Install FSDA from "Install App" of the standard MATLAB distribution or go to https://it.mathworks.com/matlabcentral/fileexchange/72999-fsda-flexible-statistics-data-analysis-toolbox.
+FSDA requires the Statistical and Machine Learning Toolbox.
+The parallel processing Toolbox is necessary if the reader needs to replicate the estimates, which take lot of time otherwise.

 ## Main Document